 Pictured Recipe: Parmesan Cloud Eggs

-One large egg packs 6 grams of protein, 5 grams of fat and less than 1/2 gram carbs all in a nice 72-calorie package.
+One large egg packs 6 grams of protein, 5 grams of fat and 0 gram carbs all in a nice 72-calorie package.
 Eat the yolk: new research in the American Journal of Clinical Nutrition shows that while eggs do contain cholesterol, they don't increase your risk of heart disease—even if you have a gene that makes you more sensitive to dietary cholesterol.
 They also pack important nutrients, including vitamin D, lutein and choline.

 Pictured Recipe: Cauliflower Tortilla Beef Tacos